 But what's the best way to go about starting a coffee shop?
 It'll be a challenge - but certainly not impossible.
 Especially if you are determined and methodical in your approach.

 If you're not sure where to begin, you've come to the right place.
 In this guide, you'll discover everything you need to know about how to start a coffee shop.

 From carrying out market research to choosing your legal form and securing funding for your business, read on for our top tips to propel your coffee shop business to success!

 Carrying out market research to start a coffee shop

-The first step in opening a coffee shop is to conduct market research to verify that there's sufficient demand in the area in which you'd like to set up your business.
+The first step in opening or taking over an existing coffee shop is to conduct market research to verify that there's sufficient demand in the area in which you'd like to set up your business.

 To do this, you will need to:

 - Analyse the evolution of the coffee shop sector: including growth, current and future trends, and competitive intensity